About CHRIS NOLAN

 Chris’s broad skill set and evidence-based approach allow him to move seamlessly between spoken and sung voice work, tailoring his methods to the unique demands of each performer.

-About Chris’s Teaching
+About MY Teaching